Lin Zexu: Death and legacy

 Monuments to Lin have been constructed in Chinese communities around the world.
 A statue of Lin stands in Chatham Square in Chinatown, New York City, United States.
 The base of the statue is inscribed with "Pioneer in the war against drugs" in English and Chinese.
 A wax statue of Lin also appeared in Madame Tussauds wax museum in London.

-More recently, Lin has appeared as a character in River of Smoke, the second novel in the Ibis trilogy by Amitav Ghosh, which takes the Opium Wars as its setting to shed new light on a much-repressed history while offering a contemporary critique of globalisation.
-The novel takes place in 1838–1839, during which time Lin arrived in Canton and tensions escalated between the foreigners and the Chinese officials.
+Lin is a character in Amitav Ghosh's Ibis trilogy, premiering in the second novel, River of Smoke.
+The work of historical fiction is set in the lead up to the Opium Wars while also offering a contemporary critique of globalisation.

 He was also depicted in film, such as in the 1997 movie The Opium War.

 His grandson Commodore Lin Taizeng was an officer in the Beiyang Fleet and commanded one of China's two modern battleships purchased from Germany in the 1880s, Zhenyuan, during the First Sino-Japanese War (1894–1895).
 He committed suicide with an opium overdose after the ship ran aground and had to be abandoned.

-Lin descendants are living in Fuzhou, Fujian and surroundings, Jieyang (Puning), Meizhou, Guangdong and surroundings, various places in China and United States.
+Lin descendants are living in Fuzhou, Fujian and surroundings, Jieyang (Puning), Meizhou, Guangdong and surroundings, various places in China, Denmark, and United States.

 Lin is remembered for a couplet he wrote while serving as an imperial envoy in Guangdong:

 In particular, the first half of the couplet was chosen as the motto for Chinese Wikipedia.